musicboy0322/Distributed-Ledger/README.md

 # Distributed-Ledger

 * Motivation：My friends and I are developing a blockchain-related system.
 During the process, I realized that blockchain is built on a distributed system, a field I had never explored before.
-This motivated me to try implementing and building a distributed system similar to blockchain.
+  This realization inspired me to actively seek out new knowledge and challenge myself to implement and build a distributed system, expanding my skills and understanding in this area.

 * Purpose：Using the concept of distributed systems to build an application that simulates blockchain.